You commit benefit fraud by either:

 When you call this number you will be asked for information about the person you think is committing fraud, including the type of fraud, their personal details, their appearance and whether they have a partner who is also committing fraud.
 It does not matter if you don't know all this information, any details you can supply may be helpful.

-Use our online fraud reporting form.
+Complete our online fraud reporting form

 This is a detailed form and again you do not need to know everything it asks you, just fill in as much as you can.
 The form is sent by email to our fraud investigation section who will then make enquiries based on the information you have supplied.
 Your details will not be revealed to the person you suspect of committing fraud.
 We will treat all the information you supply in complete confidence.

 Please note we cannot give you any feedback on specific cases after you make a report of benefit fraud.